 You can learn a lot about a country and its people by taking a stroll down the aisles of a…

 The longer I live in France, the more I realize that we’re a weird bunch.
 OK, Americans aren’t weird.
 We’re…

 Depending on where you live, what you’re used to and how observant you are, a trip to France might seem…

 For all the ladies out there, have you ever been walking down the street minding your own business, deep in…

-Although France is the only country I’ve lived in aside from the U.S. and it’s not THAT different as a…
+France is the only country I’ve lived in aside from the U.S. and I experienced a bit of culture shock…

 Do French people hug?
 Curious about hugging in France?
 I’m talking about all of that in this post about hugging in France and why it’s not a part of French culture in the same way as it is in the USA.
 Here’s the first thing to know: You do not greet French people with a hug.
 Ever.
 Here’s what you do instead of hugging!